 Fresh off the Page

-Each month we host Fresh off the Page, our playreading series where the hottest contemporary Asian scripts from NZ and around the world are performed by fresh Asian talent and directed by established Asian directors, all for free at The Basement theatre.
+Each month we host Fresh off the Page, our playreading series where the hottest contemporary Asian scripts from NZ and around the world are performed and directed by Asian talent, all for free at The Basement theatre.

-Thanks to our funders the Asia New Zealand Foundation, Creative Communities Trust, Unitec, Basement Theatre and Q Theatre.
-We'll be back next year with a host of new plays and fresh talent - see you in 2018!
+Thanks to our supporters the Asia New Zealand Foundation, Creative Communities Trust, Unitec, Basement Theatre and Q Theatre.

 Ka-Shue (Letters Home)